Spain sacks coach after he takes Real Madrid job

-(CNN)Less than 24 hours after the unexpected announcement that Spain manager Julen Lopetegui would take over as Real Madrid coach for next season the Spaniard was sacked by the country's football's federation.
+(CNN)Less than 24 hours after the unexpected announcement that Spain manager Julen Lopetegui would take over at Real Madrid next season, the Spaniard has been sacked by the country's football federation.

-His dismissal comes two days before Spain's first World Cup game against Euro 2016 winners Portugal on Friday.
+His dismissal comes just two days before Spain's opening World Cup game against Euro 2016 winners Portugal on Friday.

+"We have been forced to make this decision," Spanish Football Association President, Luis Rubiales said according to a series of tweets from the official Royal Spanish Football Federation's official twitter account (RFEF).

+"RFEF cannot be sitting on the sidelines whilst someone negotiates with one of its employees and then find out five minutes later before the news is made public.

+"We are all affected by this, but we have to think about what is best for the whole of RFEF and the national team.

+"I'm sure in time, we will be stronger for this decision.
+We wish him the best of luck."

-On Tuesday, it had been announced that former goalkeeper Lopetegui would join the Champions League holders taking over from Zinedine Zidane who resigned at the end of May.
+On Tuesday, it had been announced that former goalkeeper Lopetegui would join Real, who last month won the Champions League for the third year in a row, following the resignation of Zinedine Zidane at the end of May.

 Lopetegui took charge of Spain in July 2016, leading the 2010 World Cup winners to nine wins and one draw in a qualifying group that included four-time winners Italy.